Tetrax-10/reddit-backup-restore/README.md

 ### 1. Run this to backup your main account

-This will create a `backup.json` where all your joined subreddits, multireddits, followed users, saved posts, upvoted posts and downvoted posts will be stored.
+This will create a `backup.json` where all your joined subreddits, multireddits, followed users, saved posts, hidden posts, upvoted posts and downvoted posts will be stored.

 ```sh
 python backup.py account_1_username